 Simple Creamy Mashed Potatoes

 Directions

-1. Place potatoes in a large pot with 1 tbsp salt.
-Add water so it’s covering potatoes by approximately 4-5 inches.
+1. Place potatoes and garlic cloves in a large pot with 1 tbsp salt.
+Add cold water so it’s covering potatoes by approximately 4-5 inches.

-2. Bring to a boil over high heat then reduce heat so it’s at a apid simmer.
-Cook approx 15 minutes or until potatoes are very soft and falling apart when pierced with fork.
+2. Bring to a boil over high heat then reduce heat so it’s at a rapid simmer.
+Cook approx 15-20 minutes or until potatoes are very soft, tender and falling apart easily when pierced with fork.

-3. Drain well, return to pot.
+3. Drain well, return to hot pot off the heat.
 Allow them to sit in dry pot for for 1 minute, shaking them around the pot a few times, to help remaining moisture evaporate.

-4. Add the butter and the cream then mash really well, adding a little extra cream as needed to loosen up the mash.
+4. Add the butter and the cream then mash potatoes and garlic really well, adding a little extra cream as needed to loosen up the mash.

+Simple Creamy Mashed Potatoes